 We trust the Quarterly Report and Accounts meet the requirements of Section 55 of the Act and any specific direction or guidelines issued by you as Minister for Finance.
 If you have any queries in this regard please do not hesitate to contact us.

 Yours sincerely,

-Aidan Williams
+Aidan Williams Chairman

-Chairman

-Brendan Digitally signed by Brendan McDonagh Date: 2020.06.30 12:02:35 +01'00'
+Brendan McDonagh Date: 2020.09.30